Daniel-xsy/RoboBEV/docs/GET_STARTED.md

     return os.path.join(corruption_root, corruption, severity, subfolder, filename)
 ```

-For more details, you can refer to [`custom_loading.py`](../corruptions/project/mmdet3d_plugin/datasets/pipelines/custom_loading.py) to customize your own `Class` for loading `nuScenes-c`.
+For more details, please refer to [`custom_loading.py`](../corruptions/project/mmdet3d_plugin/datasets/pipelines/custom_loading.py) to customize for loading `nuScenes-C`.

 ### Custom Configuration

-After defining the custom module to load images from `nuScenes-c`, we can modify the `config` file.
-First, we should modify the original loading module to the custom one we defined above.
-We only need to change the `test_pipeline` from:
+Then, modify the original loading module to the custom one defined above.
+Simply replace the loading module from `LoadMultiViewImageFromFiles`:

 ```python
 test_pipeline = [